input-output-hk/essential-cardano-content/content/article/accelerating-cardanos-scalability-how-leios-development-follows-the-sun.md

 At the heart of Leios's rapid development is the ['follow the sun' model](https://follow-the-sun.github.io/) – a distributed approach where independent teams continuously collaborate across time zones.

 This approach compresses development timelines by enabling parallel progress on research, prototyping, and implementation.
-Unlike traditional development cycles, where one developer would see a task through end-to-end, the team developing Leios will adjust to sharing workloads and managing handoffs to adopt to a 24/7 development mindset.
+Unlike traditional development cycles, where one developer would see a task through end-to-end, the team developing Leios will adjust to sharing workloads and managing handoffs to adapt to a 24/7 development mindset.
+Leios and the 24/7 approach have empowered Input Output Engineering (IOE) to review its software development lifecycle operating model and release processes, enabling a more efficient, nimble, and transparent approach for the community.

 The model's power lies in code sharing and iteration.
 Each team inherits completed work and access to fresh perspectives on complex problems.